-Beginning with evaluations conducted during the 201314 school year, a probationary Teacher shall receive a rating of effective for three consecutive years to earn nonprobationary status.
-Beginning with evaluations conducted during the 2014-15 school year, a nonprobationary Teacher must maintain an effective rating to retain nonprobationary status.
-Two consecutive ratings below effective shall result in the loss of nonprobationary status.

-3.03 (D) (4) Highly Effective.
+Beginning with evaluations conducted during the 201314 school year, aA probationary Teacher mustshall receive a performance standardrating of effective for three consecutive years to earn nonprobationary status.
+Beginning with evaluations conducted during the 201415 school year, Aa nonprobationary Teacher must maintain an effective rating to retain nonprobationary status.
+Two consecutive ratings below effective willshall results in the loss of nonprobationary status. - 3.03 (D) (4) Highly Effective.
+Indicator: A Teacher whose performance indicates that his or her Professional Practice and his or her impact on Student Academic Growth both exceed expectations.

-- 3.03 (D) (4) (a) Implications for earning or losing nonprobationary status:For the purposes of gaining or losing nonprobationary status, a rating of highly effective shall have the same implications as a rating of effective. - 4.00 [Reserved: MEASURING PERFORMANCE OF OTHER LICENSED PERSONNEL] - 4.01 [Reserved: Definition of Effectiveness for Other Licensed Personnel] - 4.02 [Reserved: Performance Evaluation Ratings for Other Licensed Personnel] - 5.0 LOCAL PERFORMANCE EVALUATION SYSTEMS: DUTIES AND POWERS OF LOCAL SCHOOL BOARDS AND BOARDS OF COOPERATIVE EDUCATION SERVICES - 5.01 Required Components of Written Local Evaluation System.
-Every School District and BOCES shall adopt a written evaluation system that shall contain, but need not be limited to, the following information: - 5.01 (A) The purposes of the evaluation system, which shall include but need not be limited to the following: - 5.01 (A) (1) providing a basis for the improvement of instruction; - 5.01 (A) (2) enhancing implementation of programs of curriculum; - 5.01 (A) (3) providing the measurement of satisfactory performance for individual licensed personnel and serving as documentation for an unsatisfactory performance dismissal proceeding under article 63 of title 22;
+- 3.03 (D) (4) (a) Implications for support: Highly effective Teachers will be evaluated and receive supports as appropriate to support their ability to remain highly effective. - 3.03 (D) (4) (b) Implications for earning or losing nonprobationary status: For the purposes of gaining or losing nonprobationary status, a rating of highly effective shall have the same implications as a rating of effective. - 4.00 [Reserved: MEASURING PERFORMANCE OF OTHER LICENSED PERSONNEL] - 4.01 [Reserved: Definition of Effectiveness for Other Licensed Personnel] - 4.02 [Reserved: Performance Evaluation Ratings for Other Licensed Personnel] - 5.0 LOCAL PERFORMANCE EVALUATION SYSTEMS: DUTIES AND POWERS OF LOCAL SCHOOL BOARDS AND BOARDS OF COOPERATIVE EDUCATION SERVICES - 5.01 Required Components of Written Local Evaluation System.
+Every School District and BOCES shall adopt a written evaluation system that shall contain, but need not be limited to, the following information: - 5.01 (A) The purposes of the evaluation system, which shall include but need not be limited to the following:

+5.01 (A) (1) providing a basis for the improvement of instruction;

+5.01 (A) (2) enhancing implementation of programs of curriculum;

+5.01 (A) (3) providing the measurement of satisfactory performance for individual licensed personnel and serving as documentation for an unsatisfactory performance dismissal proceeding under article 63 of title 22;